bamimahyar/bamimahyar/README.md

-- 👋 Hi, I’m @mahyarcs50
+- 👋 Hi, I’m @mahyarbami
-- 👀 I’m interested in c and c++ and python and sql and html css and java script and java and AI and ...
+- 👀 I’m interested in c and c++ and python and sql and html css and java script and java and AI and machine learning and ...
-- 🌱 I’m currently learning sql and htmlcss
+- 🌱 I’m currently learning sql and html and css
 - 💞️ I am looking for cooperation in projects related to what I know
 - 📫 How to reach me his mahyarbami@gmail.com is my email address